Helmut Kunz: Capture and later life

 Kunz returned to work at the emergency casualty station, where he remained until taken prisoner by Soviet Red Army troops on 2 May.
 Werner Haase, along with two nurses, Erna Flegel and Liselotte Chervinska were also taken prisoner with him.
 He spent ten years in Soviet captivity, then returned to Münster.
 In 1955, a former Waffen-SS sergeant and prisoner of war, Harri Mengershausen, implicated Kunz in the children's deaths.

 In his testimony, Kunz said that he injected the children with morphine but it was Magda Goebbels, (the mother of the children), or Ludwig Stumpfegger, who slipped the children cyanide capsules.
 This contradicts the testimony of SS-Oberscharführer Rochus Misch, a member of Hitler's Führerbegleitkommando bodyguard and head of communications in the Führerbunker, and statements by Goebbels State Secretary in the Propaganda Ministry, Werner Naumann.
 Naumann and Misch both stated it was actually Hitler's surgeon SS Stumpfegger who mixed a sweetened narcotic drink to put the Goebbels children into a deep sleep before Magda Goebbels placed cyanide capsules into their mouths.

 The German courts refused to convict Kunz, and he remained in dental practice, highly regarded until his death.
 He died in Freudenstadt in 1976, and is buried in the Städtischer Friedhof (municipal cemetery).

+In popular culture

+Unlike Stumpfegger, Kunz was not portrayed at all in the film Downfall.